ImmunoGen (NASDAQ:IMGN) Sees Strong Trading Volume

-A number of brokerages recently commented on IMGN.
-TheStreet cut shares of ImmunoGen from a “c-” rating to a “d” rating in a research note on Friday, February 25th.
-BMO Capital Markets initiated coverage on shares of ImmunoGen in a report on Friday, February 11th.
-They issued an “outperform” rating and a $18.00 target price on the stock.
-Jefferies Financial Group upgraded shares of ImmunoGen from a “hold” rating to a “buy” rating and upped their target price for the company from $7.00 to $12.00 in a report on Wednesday, December 1st.
-SVB Leerink reduced their target price on shares of ImmunoGen from $7.00 to $5.00 and set a “market perform” rating on the stock in a report on Tuesday, February 22nd.
-Finally, Royal Bank of Canada upped their target price on shares of ImmunoGen from $8.00 to $9.00 and gave the company an “outperform” rating in a report on Tuesday, November 30th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat.com, ImmunoGen has an average rating of “Buy” and an average price target of $11.00.
+Several research firms recently issued reports on IMGN.
+BMO Capital Markets initiated coverage on ImmunoGen in a report on Friday, February 11th.
+They issued an “outperform” rating and a $18.00 price objective on the stock.
+Royal Bank of Canada cut ImmunoGen from an “outperform” rating to a “sector perform” rating and lowered their target price for the stock from $9.00 to $6.00 in a report on Monday.
+Jefferies Financial Group upgraded ImmunoGen from a “hold” rating to a “buy” rating and boosted their target price for the stock from $7.00 to $12.00 in a report on Wednesday, December 1st.
+TheStreet cut ImmunoGen from a “c-” rating to a “d” rating in a report on Friday, February 25th.
+Finally, SVB Leerink lowered their target price on ImmunoGen from $7.00 to $5.00 and set a “market perform” rating on the stock in a report on Tuesday, February 22nd.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat, ImmunoGen has a consensus rating of “Buy” and an average price target of $10.25.

 ImmunoGen, Inc engages in the discovery and development of antibody-drug conjugates to improve outcomes for cancer patients.
 Its pipeline includes Mirvetuximab Soravtansine, IMGN632, IMGC936, and IMGN151.
 The company was founded on March 27, 1981 and is headquartered in Waltham, MA.